Back

 You are likely to be more limited in healthcare providers you can choose from with an Advantage plan.
 Since this is run through private insurance companies, you are probably going to face the old in-network versus out-of-network provider dilemma.
 That’s dependent on the plan you choose, but it’s still important to keep in mind.

-Speaking of the plans, there are a lot of them to choose from.
+Speaking of the plans, there are several types of Medicare Advantage plans to choose from.
 The number of available options can make it more complex to choose a plan.
 It can get overwhelming trying to narrow them down.

 Finally, Medicare Advantage Plans may only offer coverage in specific areas.
 That means if you end up moving you may also have to change your plan.
 By contrast, Original Medicare has the same coverage no matter where you are in the country.